Book-Chat/.github/profile/README.md

 ### GoodReads OAuth

 ### Book Notes
+- Users can take notes on their reading.

+### Autogenerate meetings

 ## API Design
 *Include endpoints with example JSON responses along with notes on what the included information is.*